Timber pilings: Treatment methods revived in 18th & 19th centuries

 In the 18th and 19th centuries the study of wood preservation was revived due to the deterioration of the timber pile dikes that protected Holland as well as the high level of decay and marine borer activity in English Navy ships.

 The early dikes in Holland were supported by timber piles.

 Creosote derived from coal processing, was discovered in the mid-18th century to prevent timber pile decay.
 The development of Creosote pressure treatment by John Bethel was also an important advancement in timber piling construction.
-Historic buildings supported by timber piles may either be either treated with creosote or chromated copper arsenate.
+Historic buildings supported by timber piles may either be treated with creosote or chromated copper arsenate.

 Types of wood used

 In the United States, Douglas-Fir timber piles are used most often in the Pacific Northwest while Southern Pine are used most commonly on the East Coast.
-Douglas-Fir is used most commonly used on the west coast due to its high strength, renewability and low cost.
+Douglas-Fir is used most commonly on the west coast due to its high strength, renewability and low cost.